Nickell Robey-Coleman Isn't Going to Hold Back Now

 The reason Robey-Coleman plays and speaks and lives so freely starts here, with tragedy.

 He can still remember walking into his mother's bedroom before heading to class, to check on her because she was just in the hospital and had been dealing with high blood pressure.
 And there Maxine Robey was, passed out on the floor.
 He called 911.
 He performed CPR.
-He tried talking to Mom.
-Her lips moved but no words came out.
+He tried talking to Mom, but as her lips moved no words came out.
 An ambulance rushed Maxine to the hospital, and family told Nickell to go to school, to try to take his mind off this.

 He couldn't, of course.
 He soon redirected to the hospital, walked into her room, and there was his mom, his "everything," deceased at 44 years old.